Tapeworms in Dogs: Symptoms, Diagnosis & Treatment

 How To Keep Your Dogs Safe From Tapeworms

 Simply put, the most effective way to reduce the risk of tapeworm infestation in your furry friend is to avoid flea infestation.
-Flea control prevents your pet from coming in contact from potential hosts of parasite eggs.
-To avoid a tapeworm infestation, follow these steps:
+Flea control prevents your pet from coming in contact from potential hosts of tapeworm eggs.
+To avoid an adult tapeworm infestation, follow these steps:

 - Keep your pet away from trash and any dead animals.